Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 |GEO-KOMPSAT HRIT|TODO|Yes|

 \* You read that right, you can get these even at 0 dB!
 As long as you see the signal and there are frames being decoded or the deframer is synced, you are getting an image!
 It will have a lot of grain, but that is manageable by using the `Median blur` option when viewing the resulting image

 \*\* You will likely still get missing lines, make sure to use HRPTEgors corrector when near the minimum SNR.

 ### Pass rating scale
-This scale is not official or mentioned anywhere, I just created it to be able to gauge how good each HRPT satellite pass was.
+This scale is not official or mentioned anywhere, I just created it to be able to gauge how good each **HRPT** satellite pass was.
 Some people use SNR to gauge the pass quality, but I personally prefer using AVHRR frames.
-These dictate how long the received image is, is fairly consistent thanks to almost all orbitting satellites using the AVHRR/3 instrument for imaging (Except FengYun 3C, which uses VIRR).
+These dictate how long the received image is, is fairly consistent thanks to 8/9 orbitting L-band satellites using the AVHRR/3 instrument for imaging (Except FengYun 3C, which uses VIRR).

 You can see the frame count in SatDump after hitting `Stop` on the pipeline and going to the `Offline processing` tab while it's still decoding, or by reprocessing the cadu at a later date in the same tab.
 Alternatively, you can view the dimensions of the raw AVHRR image, the height will be the amount of frames (lines) you received.